blink1073/specifications/source/socks5-support/socks5.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the case that future changes will enable drivers using other proxy protocols, keeping the option names generic allows their re-use.
+In the case that future changes will enable drivers using other proxy protocols, keeping the option names generic allows their reuse.
 In that case, another option would specify the protocol and SOCKS5 would be the implied default.
-However, since there is no reason to believe that such additions will be made in the forseeable future, no option for specifying the proxy protocol is introduced here.
+However, since there is no reason to believe that such additions will be made in the foreseeable future, no option for specifying the proxy protocol is introduced here.

 Why is support for authentication methods limited to no authentication and username/password authentication?